pdc-quantum/byzantine-generals-in-qiskit/README.md

 The [first notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/byzantine-agreement.ipynb) in this repository presents a protocol using this latter solution.
 The traitor detection is achieved by a turn-based game between the lieutenants.

+### Quantum solution using five qubit to the case of three generals with possibly a traitor

-The [third notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/upgraded-byzantine-agreement.ipynb) includes a solution using 5 qubits for the case of the four generals, largely inspired by the Cabello protocol for three generals.
+The [first notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/byzantine-agreement.ipynb) includes also a solution using 5 qubits for the case of the four generals, largely inspired by the Cabello protocol for three generals.

-### Solutions using pair of qubits each mapped to a qutrit:
+### Solutions using pair of qubits each mapped to a qutrit or a ququatrit:

 These solutions are presented in the [second notebook](https://github.com/pdc-quantum/byzantine-generals-in-qiskit/blob/main/qu-n-it-byzantine-agreement.ipynb).

-### Protocol in the case of 4 generals and eight qubits
+#### *Protocol in the case of 4 generals and eight qubits*

 #### Distribute entanglement